 Y - the Y (vertical) coordinate for the vertex.
 Click to edit.

-Menu - click to access a menu containing the following commands:
+Menu - click this button to access a pop-up menu containing the following commands:

-Edit - right-click on a coordinate cell (X or Y) for a vertex or its associated Arc Angle cell then use this command to edit the value in that cell.
+Edit - right-click on a coordinate cell (X or Y) for a vertex, or its associated Arc Angle cell, and use this command to edit the value in that cell.
 Alternatively, click directly on the cell.